LehruAngela/Project-dream-team/README.md

 <li>The administrator will be able to create, update, and delete departments and roles
 <li>The administrator will be able to assign employees to a department and assign them roles
 <li>The administrator will be able to view all employees and their details

 A demo can be accessed at http://lehruangela.pythonanywhere.com/
+<ul>To access the administrator features, login using username:admin@admin.com and password:admin2016